George Macready: Personal life

+In 1931, Macready married actress Elizabeth Dana Patterson; they divorced in 1943.

 An art collector, Macready was a partner with colleague Vincent Price in a Beverly Hills art gallery called The Little Gallery, which they opened in 1943.
 (Macready had played Price's brother on Broadway in Victoria Regina.)
-According to Lucy Chase Williams' book The Complete Films of Vincent Price, "In the spring of 1943, during the months he was filming THE SONG OF BERNADETTE for 20th Century Fox, Vincent Price and Macready opened The Little Gallery in Beverly Hills.
-"We rented a hole in the wall next door to Martindale's book shop and a very popular bar, figuring correctly that we'd catch a mixed clientele of erudites and inebriates."
+According to Lucy Chase Williams' book The Complete Films of Vincent Price, "In the spring of 1943 ...
+Price and Macready opened The Little Gallery in Beverly Hills.
+'We rented a hole in the wall next door to Martindale's book shop and a very popular bar, figuring correctly that we'd catch a mixed clientele of erudites and inebriates.'
 Price and Macready saw the gallery not only as an indulgence of their own interests, but as a showcase for young artists, and a way to expose the general public to art and art appreciation.
-The establishment merited photos and two full columns in Newsweek magazine, but rent increases forced The Little Gallery to close after two years.
-Actor Robert Hutton remembers one of the slow days: "[Vincent] was a great guy.
-I used to go to Martindale's every morning to pick up the trades.
-I saw Vincent leaning up against the frame of the door and looking like, 'Why did I open up this art shop??'...
-I said, 'How're things going?' and he just glared at me and said, 'F**k you, Hutton!'
-He knew that things were not going well, I knew it, and he knew I knew!
-That just killed me.
-I was still laughing when I came out of Martindale's.
-He was such a good guy."
-When things were better, Price remembered Igor Stravinksy, Thomas Mann and Sergei Rachmaninoff browsing through the Gallery and then going to the deli for lox and bagels."

-In 1931, Macready married actress Elizabeth Dana Patterson; they divorced in 1943.
-He was the father of activist Elizabeth Dana Macready, actor/producer Michael Macready, and Marcia Macready.
-He was the grandfather of gymnast John Macready.
+The establishment merited photos and two full columns in Newsweek magazine, but rent increases forced The Little Gallery to close after two years."